vlabo/ZenithFence/PacketDoc.md

 The packet layer will not process packets that miss a cache entry:
 - Incoming packet: it will forward it to the ALE layer.
 - Outgoing packet: this is treated as invalid state since ALE should be the entry for the packets.
-If it happens the packet layer will create a request to Portmaster for it.
+If it happens the packet layer will create a request to User space for it.

 For packets with a cache entry:
 - Permanent Verdict: apply the verdict.
 - Redirect Verdict: copy the packet, modify and inject.
 Drop the original packet.
-- Temporary verdict: send request to Portmaster.
+- Temporary verdict: send request to User space.

-After portmaster returns the verdict for the packet.
+After user space returns the verdict for the packet.
 If its allowed it will be modified (if needed) and injected everything else will be dropped.
 The packet layer will permit all injected packets.

 ### Not TCP or UDP protocols -> ICMP, IGMP ...

 Does packets are treated as with temporary verdict.
 There will be no cache entry for them.
-Every packet will be send to Portmaster for a decision and re-injected if allowed.
+Every packet will be send to User space for a decision and re-injected if allowed.

 ## Connection Cache